kaltura/kaltura-player-js/docs/ads.md

 > ### <a name="AD_FIRST_QUARTILE"></a>AD_FIRST_QUARTILE
 >
-> Fires when the ad playhead crosses first quartile.
+> Fires when the ad playhead crosses first the quartile.

 #

 > ### <a name="AD_MIDPOINT"></a>AD_MIDPOINT
 >
-> Fires when the ad playhead crosses midpoint.
+> Fires when the ad playhead crosses the midpoint.

 #

 > ### <a name="AD_THIRD_QUARTILE"></a>AD_THIRD_QUARTILE
 >
-> Fires when the ad playhead crosses third quartile.
+> Fires when the ad playhead crosses the third quartile.

 #